Testimonial- “They are perfect so far, our guys sure do like them!” – Don (Maintenance Supervisor – Texas USA)

 Electronic water level monitors are susceptible to failure due to battery acid and the harsh environments that are usually associated with batteries.
-Our water level sensor is a mechanical float made of polypropylene which is not affected by battery acid.
+Our water level indicator has a mechanical float made of polypropylene which is not affected by battery acid.

 Valves in single point watering systems can fail.
 You simply cannot rely on gadgetry when the life of your batteries is at stake.

-Fast, accurate visual inspection of a mechanical water level gauge is the only foolproof way of knowing when you need to add water to your battery.
+Fast, accurate visual inspection of a mechanical water level indicator is the only foolproof way of knowing when you need to add water to your battery.

 How it works:

-When the indicator mark is in the yellow area (see Fig. 1), this indicates you should add distilled water to the battery.
-If the level indicator mark is in the red area, there is still some water left inside the battery, but the battery should be watered immediately since low water levels can damage the battery.
+When the indicator mark is in the yellow area (see Fig. 1), this indicates that you should add water to the battery.
+If the level indicator mark is in the red area, the battery should be watered immediately because low water levels can damage the battery.

-If the level indicator mark falls below the “MIN” line (see Fig. 1), eventually the plates in the battery will dry out and permanent damage to the battery will occur.
+If the level indicator mark falls below the “MIN” line (see Fig. 1), eventually the plates in the battery will dry out and permanent damage to the battery can occur.

 When filling a battery, always use distilled water.
 Never add sulfuric acid to a battery.
-Normally a battery loses only water since sulfuric acid does not evaporate.
+Normally a battery only loses water because sulfuric acid does not evaporate.

-Custom float lengths are available to match the water levels of most batteries.
+Custom float lengths are available to accommodate the water levels of most batteries.
 Please contact us for further details.

 Made in the USA at our factory in Ohio.
 Dealer inquiries are welcome.
+For more information, please view the Battery Water Level Indicator Brochure.
 Quantity discounts are available for 100 or more.
 Please contact us for pricing.